Tabla de Embutidos y Quesos

 - 05

-Drizzle the tomato-soaked bread generously with your best olive oil, hit it with flaky sea salt, and bring it to the table alongside the sweating board.
+Drizzle the bread generously with olive oil, sprinkle with flaky sea salt, and serve immediately alongside the room-temperature meats and cheeses.

 Notes